Yom Kippur War: Lead up to the war

-Four months before the war broke out, Henry Kissinger made an offer to Ismail, Sadat's emissary.
+Four months before the war broke out, Kissinger made an offer to Ismail, Sadat's emissary.
 Kissinger proposed returning the Sinai Peninsula to Egyptian control and an Israeli withdrawal from all of Sinai, except for some strategic points.
-Ismail said he would return with Sadat's reply, but never did.
+Ismail said he would return with Sadat's reply, but he never did.
 Sadat was already determined to go to war.
 Only an American guarantee that the United States would fulfill the entire Arab program in a brief time could have dissuaded Sadat.

-Sadat declared that Egypt was prepared to "sacrifice a million Egyptian soldiers" to recover its lost territory.
+Sadat had previously declared that Egypt was prepared to "sacrifice a million Egyptian soldiers" in a war with Israel.
 From the end of 1972, Egypt began a concentrated effort to build up its forces, receiving MiG-21 jet fighters, SA-2, SA-3, SA-6 and SA-7 antiaircraft missiles, T-55 and T-62 tanks, RPG-7 antitank weapons, and the AT-3 Sagger anti-tank guided missile from the Soviet Union and improving its military tactics, based on Soviet battlefield doctrines.
 Political generals, who had in large part been responsible for the rout in 1967, were replaced with competent ones.

+Egypt aimed to secure a foothold on the eastern bank of the Suez Canal and use it to negotiate the return of the Sinai Peninsula.

 The Soviets thought little of Sadat's chances in any war.
 They warned that any attempt to cross the heavily fortified Suez Canal would incur massive losses.
 Both the Soviets and Americans were at that time pursuing détente and had no interest in seeing the Middle East destabilized.
 In a June 1973 meeting with American President Richard Nixon, Soviet leader Leonid Brezhnev had proposed Israel pull back to its 1967 border.
 Brezhnev said that if Israel did not, "we will have difficulty keeping the military situation from flaring up"—an indication that the Soviet Union had been unable to restrain Sadat's plans.

 Between May and August 1973, the Egyptian Army conducted military exercises near the border, and Ashraf Marwan inaccurately warned that Egypt and Syria would launch a surprise attack in the middle of May.
 The Israeli Army mobilized with their Blue-White Alert, in response to both the warnings and exercises, at considerable cost.
-These exercises led some Israelis to dismiss the actual war preparations, and Marwan's warning right before the attack was launched, as another exercise.
+These exercises led some Israelis to dismiss the actual war preparations—and Marwan's warning right before the attack was launched—as another exercise.